Analysis | Trump’s legacy will be defined largely by his attempt to look away from the coronavirus pandemic

 In North Dakota, the shortage of staff spurred the state to allow coronavirus-positive nurses to remain on duty if they were able to do so, a policy to which nurses have objected.

 Where is the federal government in this?
 If the plan, however dubious, was to allow the virus to spread while offsetting the worst effects, when can we expect that offsetting to take place?
 The situation now is akin to a fire chief assuring people that the best approach to fires breaking out in an apartment complex is to let the fires burn themselves out while he provides them with fire extinguishers.
 And then not providing the fire extinguishers.
-And then spending most of his time tweeting about how he actually won the vote for best fire chief.
+And then spending most of his time tweeting about how he won the vote for best fire chief.

 It’s a grim, grim moment, which is poised to get worse over the short term.
 Even if the number of deaths is kept down during the winter — a big if — there are long-term health risks posed by even nonfatal infections.
 ICUs choked with coronavirus patients also mean ICUs unable to handle other serious illnesses or injuries.
 What’s more, the idea that allowing the virus to spread to build immunity depends on an unproven assumption that reinfections can’t occur over a relatively short period of time.